 Other evidence suggests that the Trump administration’s efforts had a suppressing effect: Two other states that are more than one-fifth Hispanic, Colorado and Nevada, were also among the worst seven states when it comes to the number of people missed by the census.

 There were more factors at play in the undercounts than Trump administration hostility, however.
-Arizona was undercounted — assuming the pre-census predictions were accurate — by more than 262,000 people, or 3.5 percent.
+Arizona was undercounted relative to pre-census predictions by more than 262,000 people, or 3.5 percent, the highest percentage shortfall in the country.
 Meanwhile, neighboring New Mexico, which is 49 percent Hispanic, reported nearly 14,000 more people than pre-census estimates, a slight overcount of 0.7 percent, a figure in line with the national average.
 And California, which is 39 percent Hispanic, likewise reported an 0.5 percent overcount.
 What accounts for the different outcomes?
 Those states invested in the census as a matter of self-interest.
 New Mexico spent nearly $12 million on outreach efforts, and California laid out a whopping $187 million.
 The investments will pay off, since many federal benefits are based on census population totals.
 And although California lost a House seat for the first time, its high-quality count forestalled the potential loss of an additional seat.

 Meanwhile, Arizona and Florida spent no money at all on outreach, and Texas’s efforts were limited to a last-minute ad campaign.
 Costly outreach is anathema to the small-government attitude of Republicans, an especially unfortunate stance when so many GOP-leaning states have low population density and may be harder to count.

 But reapportioned seats are not the end of the story.
 All states now face the ultimate translation of population growth into power — namely, redistricting, which will start in the fall.
 Redistricting has even higher stakes than reapportionment, because a gerrymander can assign power in a lopsided manner no matter what citizens’ political leanings are.
-For example, in the 2010 Census cycle, Texas gained four congressional seats, driven in large part by Hispanic growth, yet no Hispanics were added to the congressional delegation in the 2012 midterms, because districts were redrawn to diminish their power.
+For example, in the 2010 Census cycle, Texas gained four congressional seats, driven in large part by Hispanic growth, yet Hispanic membership in the congressional delegation did not grow in 2012, in large part because districts were redrawn to diminish their power.

 Both Democrats and Republicans have it in their reach to prevent a recurrence of this harm.
 The Democratic incentive is obvious: Latinos lean toward that party.
 Democrats in Congress can reintroduce H.R.
 4, the John Lewis Voting Rights Advancement Act, which passed in the last session of the House before dying in the Senate.
 H.R.
 4 would restore the preclearance provisions of the Voting Rights Act — struck down by the Supreme Court in 2013 — that mandate the review of new election laws in states that have a poor history of voting rights.
 That includes redistricting, and Texas and Florida were formerly on the list of scrutinized states.
 Passage of H.R.
 4 would potentially hold back racial gerrymanders that would once again disenfranchise Hispanics.
 The last time the Voting Rights Act was renewed, in 2006, it passed by overwhelming bipartisan majorities; granted, the odds are much stiffer now, but principle demands that it be given a hearing.